Curing the high-energy perturbative instability of vector-quarkonium-photoproduction cross sections at order $\alpha \alpha_s^3$ with high-energy factorisation: High-energy factorisation for -wave-vector-quarkonium photoproduction

 where additional terms arising from the expansion of $\left( \ln(1+\eta) - \ln y \right)^n$ are denoted by the ellipsis.

-If the function ${\cal H}$ decreases like a power law at large $y\sim (1+\eta)$, which is true for the case at hand, then the integrals over $y$ converge and therefore only the first term in \ce{eq:sig-HEF-log-exp} has the form of expansion in $[\alpha_s \ln(1+\eta)]^n$.
+If the function ${\cal H}$ decreases like a power law at large $y\sim (1+\eta)$, which is true for the case at hand, then the integrals over $y$ converge and therefore only the first term in \ce{eq:sig-HEF-log-exp} {is an} expansion in $[\alpha_s \ln(1+\eta)]^n$.
 In other words, it belongs to the LLA in terms of $\ln(1+\eta)$, while other terms are further $\alpha_s$-suppressed as they contribute to N$^{k>1}$LA with respect to $\ln(1+\eta)$.
 Summing the series \ce{eq:C-ser} only for this first term and extending the integration in $y$ up to infinity, which amounts to only adding power-suppressed corrections in $\eta$, one obtains the following resummation formula in the {\it strict LLA in $\ln(1+\eta)$}:

 In this approximation, there is no longitudinal integration connecting the resummation part with the HEF coefficient function (``projectile impact-factor'' in the BFKL terminology), which illustrates the connection of our formalism with small-$x$ resummation provided by the CGC/dipole-model framework.
-The possibility to upgrade the latter framework by restoring the mentioned longitudinal momentum integral has been recently discussed~\cite{Boussarie:2021wkn}.
+The possibility to upgrade the latter framework by restoring the above mentioned longitudinal-momentum integral has been recently discussed~\cite{Boussarie:2021wkn}.
 We also note that the development of the formalism to perform the NLL computations in the original HEF framework~\cite{Catani:1990xk,Catani:1990eg,Collins:1991ty,Catani:1994sq} of \ce{eq:master-sig-HEF} was recently significantly advanced~\cite{Nefedov:2020ecb,vanHameren:2022mtk} with a clarification of the mechanism of the cancellation of the divergences at NLL.
 In Section~\ref{sec:results}, we will compare the numerical results of the $\ln(1/\xi)$ and $\ln(1+\eta)$ LLA formalisms matched to the NLO CF computation and will assess the phenomenological relevance of the differences between them for the total cross section of inclusive quarkonium photoproduction.